15th March 2017

 Been missing me?
 I know it’s been a while, but it’s Chris here once again to help out with a guest post while Ming does a bunch of studying.

 Alright, Take 2.
-As you may recall from our post on Wabi Sabi Salon, when Ming and I first made our way to Aka Siro, we were so disappointed to find that they were still closed for the holidays!
+As you may recall from the post on Wabi Sabi Salon, when Ming and I first made our way to Aka Siro, we were so disappointed to find that they were still closed for the holidays!
 So, once we were finally well and truly out of the holiday season, we made a return trip to Aka Siro a priority.

 Having shown up on a Thursday night, we were right on time for Aka Siro’s Thursday Tapas Night, during which we were presented with a slimmed-down, tapas-only menu.
 Though this menu may total only 10 items (excluding dessert), there was no shortage of tempting dishes to pick from, with a fair amount of variety to sate your Japanese cravings.